Spring Cleaning – the Broadcast IT Edition

 Hard Drive Issues

-This is the right time.
-Back up your files onto an external hard drive or cloud storage service.
-Not only will you have a copy of everything, but you now can confidently go through your library and delete some of the stuff you do not use very often anymore.
+Just take a deep breath and back up your files onto an external hard drive or cloud storage service.
+Some will do a full image of the computer, others will just copy user files.
+Either way, not only will you have a copy of everything important but you now can confidently go through your library and delete some of the stuff you do not use very often anymore.
 Need it again?
 That is what the backup is for.

 Finally, one last maintenance item and we are done.
 Run a defragmenter to remove fragmented data and other clutter from your hard drive.
 By bringing files together, system speed can be increased significantly.

 As with many of the items discussed, you really should defrag more regularly than once a year.
 The exception is with solid-state hard drives and flash drives.
-For a number of reasons, these should not be defragmented.
+For a number of reasons, these usually should not be defragmented.

 Now that your computer has had its Spring Cleaning, it should serve you well throughout the year, with just minor checkups every so often.
 May your computing be happy and problem-free.